Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Juni 2025 06.25.47 UTC
+- WIB: Senin, 23 Juni 2025 09.25.00 UTC
-- WITA: Senin, 23 Juni 2025 07.25.47 UTC
+- WITA: Senin, 23 Juni 2025 10.25.00 UTC
-- WIT: Senin, 23 Juni 2025 08.25.47 UTC
+- WIT: Senin, 23 Juni 2025 11.25.00 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: nature
+Kategori: friendship